Good afternoon, and what a fantastic afternoon it is. Welcome to this week’s News, Views and Truths.

 Day 1 looks good.
 There is the possibility that we could be now looking at the potential catalyst for a further surge in domestic equities.
 Karen Ward, chief market strategist at JP Morgan Asset Management has said, “Appetite for UK assets should improve materially in the coming days and weeks.
 For investors, perhaps the most significant news is that Jeremy Corbyn, the far-left leader of the Labour Party, will stand down.
 Sterling has already bounced and could go higher if the Bank of England remove their dovish rhetoric, as we suspect.”

-As I have written in recent weeks, the differential between returns delivered by domestic stocks and their international counterparts is stark, as illustrated by the chart below.
+As I have written in recent weeks, the differential between returns delivered by domestic stocks and their international counterparts is stark.

 There certainly were some very large moves in domestic UK companies at the market open, with the underperformance against international counterparts in the region of 40% since 2016.
 If this does close, then that could be very positive for portfolio returns.